ubports/docs.ubports.com/porting/Intro.rst

 9.0              9.0             16.0
 ===============  ==============  ================

+.. _What-is-a-GSI:

 With Android 9.0 there came a significant change of architecture.
 The device-specific vendor blobs now reside on a separate partition instead of sharing a partition with the rest of the system image.
-This separation of device-specific code from generic code made possible what is known as the Generic System Image (GSI).
+This separation of device-specific code from generic code made possible what is known as the **Generic System Image (GSI)**.

 A GSI  is a system image that is built to be able to function with a wide range of devices.
 Android devices, as of version 9.0, use a GSI.
 For more information, see the `Android Developer pages <https://developer.android.com/topic/generic-system-image/>`_